| Copyright | (c) Justin Le 2015 |

 contiguous chunks of time, instead of just on and off willy nilly.
 If

-you have a function that expects an Interval
+you have a function that expects an Interval, then the function

 expects its argument to behave in this way.